Technigo/project-movies/README.md

 This is my first multi-page React application, and it is using a fun API:[themoviedb.org](https://www.themoviedb.org/)

-I have followed this design to complete my project
+Here you find my movie-project:

-#### :clapper::clapper::clapper: https://technigo-movies-project.netlify.com/ :clapper::clapper::clapper:
+#### :clapper::clapper::clapper: https://ninamansster-movies.netlify.com/ :clapper::clapper::clapper:

 The design has been changed to increased accessibility by adding a contrast background to the movie description.